marcolacagnina/Lacagnina-Lentini-part1/README.md

 10. The matrix B contains a negative number.
 11. The matrix C contains a number bigger than 100.
 12. The matrix C has an even number of rows.
 13. A row in matrix A is filled entirely with 5s.
-(Error 15)
+14. Matrix B contains the number 3.
+15. Result matrix contains a number between 11 and 20.
+16. A row in matrix A contains more than one '1'.
+17. Result matrix C contains the number 17.